 Helpful Tip: Here’s a nice post on what vintage actually means and how to use wine vintage charts.

-Having a vintage date isn’t always listed as a wine label elements.
+Having a vintage date isn’t always listed on a wine label.
 If the wine used grapes from different years (in a blend, for example), you won’t see a vintage date.

 Final Thoughts – Read those Wine Labels!

 This quick wine label terminology guide should get you started browsing at your local bottle shop.